 Table 4.2 summarizes the regulatory agencies and stakeholder groups which were consulted during the preparation of the SEA either individually or through the CNSOPB Fisheries Advisory Committee (FAC) and key issues or interests raised during discussions.
-A presentation of the SEA is planned for the FAC in September 2012.
-Additional comments which may be received during the public review of the draft SEA will also be taken into consideration with Table 4.2 updated as necessary.
+The SEAs (Phase 1A and 1B) were presented during a FAC meeting on September 12, 2012.

-Table 4.2 Summary of Stakeholder Engagement During SEA Preparation ----------- --
+Table 4.2 Summary of Stakeholder Engagement During SEA Preparation